Your ultimate guide to Slack at Dreamforce 2021

 A new way to watch Dreamforce: Salesforce+

-This year, Salesforce is introducing an entirely new way to experience great content such as Dreamforce.
+This year, Salesforce is introducing an entirely new way to experience great content like Dreamforce.
 On the new streaming service Salesforce+, you’ll find original programming and broadcast experiences available to watch both live and on demand.
 And it’s free.

 Dreamforce content will be available on Salesforce+ before, during and after the conference for your viewing pleasure.
-View all the luminary speakers, customer success stories and groundbreaking innovations from anywhere, at any time.
+Catch all the luminary speakers, customer success stories and groundbreaking innovations from anywhere, at any time.